ckipp01/chronica/blog/how-is-this-site-built.md

 # How is this site built?

 _Wrote: 2020-02-23_
+_Updated: 2020-05-18_

 The building of this site is quite simple.
 I originally had a site that was fully JavaScript powered, and built from scratch.
 I even created a tiny micro-framework that I used to build it called [gyul](/wiki/gyul).
 I had a lot of fun with that build, but it was a bit slow on initial load and wouldn't work for visitors that had JS disabled.
 As I got more into Scala, I wanted to simplify things and get rid of JS.
 This lead me to a collection of tools and a process that I'll explain below.

 ## A quick overview of the full process from log to your eyes